Yarin96/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-TicTacToe game developed in Python with a computer AI implementation for the Console interface.
+TicTacToe game developed in Python with a computer AI implementation for the Console environment.
 The AI is unbeatable due to its minmax algorithm.
 There is also a possibility in the code to change for a Human Vs Human game mode.
 Enjoy!